 - Mix thoroughly.
-When mixing the ingredients use a spoon and fork or a spoon and chopsticks to mix everything.
-The fork/chopsticks work great to separate ingredients like spinach
+When mixing the ingredients use a spoon & fork, or a spoon & chopsticks to mix everything.
+The fork/chopsticks work great to separate ingredients like

-- Add the chilli sauce in increments.
-Everyone prefers a different spice level so its best to add chilli sauce in small amounts while mixing.
-Once you add the chillie sauce it's
+- Add the sauce in increments.
+Everyone prefers a different spice level so its best to add sauce in small amounts while mixing.
+The sauce should be the glue that enhances the

 - Put your favorite ingredient to the side.
-Just like putting the fried egg to the side, you can keep an element like the Beef/Spicy Pork Bullgogi/Chicken on the side and mix
+Just like putting the fried egg to the side, you can keep an element like the Beef/Spicy Pork Bulgogi/Chicken on the side and mix

 everything else.
-With this method you can taste the Bullgogi more distinctly and it's like having two dishes in one.
-Bullgogi and vegetable Bibim Bop.
+With this method you can taste the Bulgogi more distinctly and it's like having two dishes in one.
+Bulgogi and vegetable Bibim Bop.